paperless-ngx/paperless-ngx/docs/configuration.rst

     The default is ``skip``, which only performs OCR when necessary and always creates archived documents.

+    Read more about this in the `OCRmyPDF documentation <https://ocrmypdf.readthedocs.io/en/latest/advanced.html#when-ocr-is-skipped>`_.

 PAPERLESS_OCR_CLEAN=<mode>
     Tells paperless to use ``unpaper`` to clean any input document before sending it to tesseract.
 This uses more resources, but generally results